About choosing a Restaurant in Mallorca

 Adrian Quetglas Restaurant

-Chef Adrian Quetglas is famous for his fortnightly changing 7-course tasting menu.
+Chef Adrian Quetglas has Mallorcan blood running through his veins and is famous for his fortnightly changing 7-course tasting menu.
 Foodies, make sure you add this to your list of things to do in Palma.
+Find out more.

-One of the latest additions to Mallorca’s Michelin star restaurants, this first class seafood restaurant is located on the ground floor of adults-only La Goleta Hotel in Port de Pollença.
-Chef Álvaro Salazar who was a finalist in the contest 'San Pellegrino Young Chef Spain and Portugal 2015’.
+One of the latest additions to Mallorca’s Michelin stars, this first class seafood restaurant is located on the ground floor of adults-only La Goleta Hotel in Port de Pollença.
+Chef Álvaro Salazar heads up this place and you might recognise him as a finalist in the contest 'San Pellegrino Young Chef Spain and Portugal 2015’.
+Find out more.

 Es Fum Restaurant

-Located within the illustrious Mardavall Hotel, they serve mouthwatering cuisine using the finest seasonal produce.
+Located within the illustrious Mardavall Hotel, Es Fum serves mouthwatering cuisine using the finest seasonal produce.
 Enjoy the tranquil and picturesque terrace whilst indulging in some of the chef’s latest delights.
 There is also an indoor dining area with elegant designs from Nils Burwitz.
+Find out more.

-In 2012, Macarena de Castro became the first female chef to deliver a Michelin star restaurant in Mallorca with Restaurant Jardín in Port d'Alcúdia.
+In 2012, Macarena de Castro became the first female chef to deliver a Michelin star restaurant in Mallorca with a prodigy known as Jardín in Port d'Alcúdia.
 Her cuisine is predominantly Mediterranean and she’s famous for her 11-course tasting menu aimed at the most dedicated fish lovers.
+Find out more.

 Andreu Genestra Restaurant

-Located in a small country house near Capdepera, Andreu Genestra serves ‘Cuisine from the land’ by using his 6000m2 of land to cultivate the restaurant's own fresh produce to be used in his innovatively prepared dishes.
+Located in a small country house near Capdepera, Andreu Genestra serves ‘Cuisine from the land’ by using his 6000m2 estate to cultivate the restaurant's own fresh produce, used in his innovatively prepared dishes.
 Monthly changing tasting menus are the way to go at this charming little place.
+Find out more.

 Modern European & International Restaurants